cs573-24s/a2-DataVis-7Ways/README.md

 Link: https://app.flourish.studio/projects

 What steps are done:
-      * create login
+      - create login
-      * upload data
+      - upload data
-      * draw report
+      - draw report
 Advantage:
-      * easy to work
+      - easy to work
-      * free edition for try
+      - free edition for try
-      * plenty of examples and templates
+      - plenty of examples and templates

 Disadvantage:
-      * not flexible
+      - not flexible
-            * for example: only 1 legend is available
+            - for example: only 1 legend is available
-      * lack of data manipulation opportunities (you can add and delete columns but you can't do basic data maniplation such as create a new column as a sum of 2 other columns)
+      - lack of data manipulation opportunities (you can add and delete columns but you can't do basic data maniplation such as create a new column as a sum of 2 other columns)
 Where do I see this in future:
-      * if it improves the data manipulation ection it has potential to grow
+      - if it improves the data manipulation ection it has potential to grow
 Hacks:
-      * Because of the technical limitation of the tool, I couldn't display the both legend but I customized the color legend to show required colors for related category
+      - Because of the technical limitation of the tool, I couldn't display the both legend but I customized the color legend to show required colors for related category

-## Technical Achievements
-- **Proved P=NP**: Using a combination of...
-- **Solved AI Forever**: ...

-### Design Achievements
-- **Re-vamped Apple's Design Philosophy**: As demonstrated in my colorscheme...

 # powerbi
 ![Alt text](image.png)